FruitbatM/trail-run-adventures/TESTING.md

 When the user clicks on the Register tab, a registration form will get displayed and once successfully completed and submitted the user will receive an email asking her/him to verify their account.
 Once the user's email has been verified the user will be able to log in with the credentials they have created.

 **Actual Result:**
 A registration form is displayed and once successfully completed and submitted the user receives the email asking them to verify their account.
-Once the user's email has been verified they are able to log inwith the credentials they have created.
+Once the user's email has been verified, they are able to log in with the credentials they have created.

 **Pass/Fail:**
 Pass